Data Privacy

 10 Routine storage, erasure and blocking of personal data

-We only process and store your personal data for the duration necessary to fulfil the storage purpose and if this is provided for by any of the statutory provisions our company is subject to.
+We process and store your personal data only for the period of time necessary to meet the storage purpose or as required by the legal provisions to which our company is subject.

-If the storage purpose no longer exists or if a prescribed storage period has expired, the personal data will be routinely blocked or erased in accordance with legal provisions.
+If the storage purpose no longer applies or if a required retention period expires, personal data will be routinely blocked or erased in accordance with the statutory provisions.

-This privacy policy is currently valid as of May 2018.
+This Privacy Policy is currently valid as of: July 2023.